pcotnoir/freestyle_project/README.md

 # "Freestyle Project"
-Freestyle project that serves as a morning flash briefing app.
+A freestyle project that serves as a morning flash briefing app.
 Issues requests to [Google Maps API](https://developers.google.com/maps/documentation/directions/intro) to provide commute times and distances, to [OpenWeather API](https://openweathermap.org/api) to provide current temperatures and weather conditions, and to [News API](https://newsapi.org/docs/get-started) to provide the top news headlines, intros to articles, and New York Times hyperlinks.

 ## Prerequisites